Low-Tox Laundry Solutions

 Pre—soak to dramatically improve results.

-If you've been using chemical products for a while, do a hot wash with a little vinegar to help clean your machine, and minimise existing residue.
+If you've been using chemical products for a while, do a hot wash with a little white vinegar to help clean your machine, and minimise existing residue.

 Try not to overload your machine - good water flow and agitation helps a lot.